Digital Signature Legality in Switzerland

-Many people think the digital signature law in Switzerland rejects all forms of digitial signature other than qualified electronic signatures (QES).
+Many people think digital signature legality in Switzerland rejects all forms of digital signature other than qualified electronic signatures (QES).
 DocuSign is an advanced electronic signature (AES), and so the foregoing, if true, would negate the validity of a contract signed with DocuSign.
 However, this is simply not the case.
-While it is true that Switzerland considers the QES signature as the best form of digital signature, and “legally equivalent to a handwritten signature”, thus providing the highest value in civil proceedings, this does not mean other forms of digital sigatures are not legally binding.
+While it is true that Switzerland considers the QES signature as the best form of digital signature, and “legally equivalent to a handwritten signature”, thus providing the highest value in civil proceedings, this does not mean other forms of digital signatures are not legally binding.
 In contract law, being equivalent to a handwritten signature is not necessarily required.
-In fact, even verbal conntracts can be upheld in Switzerland.
+In fact, even verbal contracts can be upheld in Switzerland.

 So what is the law regarding electronic signatures in Switzerland?
 In Switzerland, electronic signatures are legally recognised and their use covered in the Swiss Federal Act on Electronic Signatures (“EAS”) and the Swiss Code of Obligations (“CO”).